-Completion of $8.1 Million Financing Round Enabling Clinical Programs in Chronic Lung Diseases
+Completion of $8.1 Million Financing Round Enables Clinical Programs in Chronic Lung Diseases

 Poised for pivotal lung transplant trial in U.S.